strata-mvc/strata/docs/models_customposttypes.md

 ## On automated configuration

 The custom post type key is generated from the model's class name.
-By default, this value will be prefixed by `ctp_`.
-In this example the unique key of the custom post type will be `ctp_artist`.
+By default, this value will be prefixed by `cpt_`.
+In this example the unique key of the custom post type will be `cpt_artist`.

 At all times, you can get the Wordpress key of the model using `wordpressKey()`.